 Now the army’s involvement in the therapeutic marijuana business is set to expand.
 Under a new budget law moving through Parliament, the cannabis program at the Military Chemical Pharmaceutical Plant is to receive an additional $2 billion in public funding.
 If the bill is approved as anticipated, military officials say, they expect production to triple within a year.

 The bill will also make medical cannabis free for all patients, with the cost covered by the government.
-Until now, local governments have covered the cost in just 11 of Italy's 21 provinces.
+Until now, local governments have covered the cost in 11 of Italy’s 20 regions.

 Not everyone is happy with the army’s role, however.
 Some say they believe that even with the new funding, the quantity and the quality of Italian-grown cannabis will fall short.

 To understand how the army ended up growing pot, one has to understand the country’s health policy — and the way its implementation has, at times, been delegated to the military.

 Italy legalized cannabis for medical use in 2007, with many caveats.
 To grow the plant legally requires special authorization from the Health Ministry’s narcotics office, which means dealing with the country’s infamous bureaucracy.
 As a result, no private entrepreneur managed to set up a business, and the drug had to be imported from abroad, making it prohibitively expensive.